Nyirate/API3/README.md

 # Project Description

-Android third independent project is an independent project where one is required to implement everything we learnt in android..Mine will be keeping users data in the firebase,for a user to search for a cinema place he/she has to create account or login
+Android third independent project is an independent project where one is required to implement everything we learnt in android..Mine will be keeping users data in the firebase,for a user to search for a cinema place he/she has to create account or login..

 # Setup/Installation Requirements
 Android